 - All incoming CSULB graduate students (master's, credential, graduate certificate, doctoral) are encouraged to participate as grad mentees.

-- All continuing CSULB graduate students (master's, credential, graduate certificate, doctoral) students are encouraged to apply to serve as grad mentors (paid position).
+- All continuing CSULB graduate students (master's, credential, graduate certificate, doctoral) students are encouraged to apply to serve as grad mentors (applications closed).

 Both grad mentees and grad mentors have the opportunity to complete a "best-match" survey that allows participants to be paired with fellow students who have similar interests and backgrounds.
-To learn more about becoming a graduate mentee or mentor, visit the mentee and mentor links below.
+To learn more about becoming a graduate mentee, visit the mentee link below.